+To provide a simple analogy, think back to elementary school with me.
 I remember the first time I learned about the five-paragraph essay in elementary school.
-Prior to that point, the focus of my writing had been spelling the words correctly, making sure the words that were supposed to capitalized were capitalized, and trying to remember to use commas sometimes, whatever the heck they were for.
+Prior to that point, the focus of my writing had been spelling the words correctly, remembering which words were supposed to be capitalized, and trying to remember to use commas sometimes, whatever the heck they were for.

 The five-paragraph essay brought a whole new level of structure to everything.
 It gave me a framework with which to organize my thoughts, not just my words.
 Start with a central idea, expand on it with three supporting paragraphs, and close with a strong conclusion.

-Similarly, each real estate syndication (i.e., group investment) goes through a logical progression of stages.
-Not every syndication uses the same structure, but all good deals should have a clear beginning, middle, and end.
+Similar to the way we were taught to write a proper five-paragraph essay, each value add real estate syndication (i.e., group investment) goes through a logical progression of stages.
+Not every syndication uses the same structure, but all good value add projects should have a clear beginning, middle, and end.

 That means that everyone has to be in sync in order for the investment to work.
-And that’s why it’s so important for a real estate syndication to have a clear business plan.
+And that’s why it’s so important for value add investments to have a clear business plan.

 In this article, let’s explore the five most common phases of a value-add multifamily real estate syndication: